 The Library is pleased to offer laptop services, circulating library-use only laptop computers to KCC students, faculty and staff.

 Each laptop has a wireless Internet connection available throughout the library.
 The wireless connection allows access to the library's online resources and print station.
-To connect your personal laptop to the wireless network, visit the Testing Center in the library Lobby.
+You can also connect your personal laptop to the wireless network.

 Laptops are available on a first-come, first-served basis, and may not be reserved in advance.
 You must have a validated UH System ID to use a laptop.